ekinakkaya/portfolio/README.md

     - image
     - link
   - on the frontend, we will render the description as markdown.
-- [ ] setup firebase and firestore
+- [x] setup firebase and firestore
-- [ ] see all the projects in the projects folder
+- [x] see all the projects in the projects folder
+- [ ] fetch project by id